 Wage theft offences involve dishonest conduct by employers.
 Dishonesty means anything that a reasonable person would consider dishonest in the particular circumstances.
 You may be a victim of the crime of wage theft if your employer has:

-- deliberately underpaid you.
+- deliberately underpaid you;

-- dishonestly withheld wages, superannuation or other employee entitlements.
+- dishonestly withheld wages, superannuation or other employee entitlements;

 - not kept employee entitlement records to gain a financial advantage.

-These crimes are punishable by a fine of up to $218,088 or up to 10 years’ jail for individuals and a fine of up to $1,090,440 for companies.
+These crimes are punishable by a fine of more than $200,000 or up to 10 years’ jail for individuals, and a fine of more than $1,000,000 for companies.

 Honest mistakes or actions taken with due care and diligence are not considered wage theft.
 However, any failure to comply with a notice issued by the Fair Work Ombudsman to pay an employee their entitlements will be evidence against any purported honest mistake or due diligence.

 What can I do if I’ve been underpaid?

-- Lodge a request for assistance with FWO by registering an account on the FWO website and going through the relevant steps.
+- Lodge a request for assistance with the FWO by registering an account on the FWO website and going through the relevant steps.

 - If you think your employer deliberately underpaid you or dishonestly withheld wages or entitlements, you can make a report to the Wage Inspectorate.
-Your case will be evaluated with increased efficiency if you can provide as much evidence as possible.
+Your case may be evaluated with increased efficiency if you can provide as much evidence as possible.
 This includes providing your employment contract, pay slips, PAYG summaries and copies of timesheets or other correspondence used to prove your hours.

-For more information about wage theft, your rights and obligations and employer obligations, download the fact sheet.
+For more information about wage theft, your rights and obligations and employer obligations, download the Fact Sheet.

 For further support